Guide to selective sorting in businesses and communities

 Summary

-Implementing selective sorting in your business, in your community or even in a zenith, a performance hall, a stadium, etc. is an obligation.
-Choosing the right analysis of the waste flow, the volume of public attending the venues and the human resources you have available for waste collection, without forgetting the financial budget for implementation and management are all points to consider.
+Implementing selective waste sorting in your company, community, or even a concert hall, stadium, etc., is mandatory.
+Therefore, carefully analyzing waste flow, the number of people frequenting the premises, and the human resources available for waste collection, not to mention the financial budget for implementation and operation, are all key considerations.
+Installing recycling bag holders for the public, especially outdoors, is essential for responsible waste collection.

 Update on obligations and selective sorting methods

-Voussert has expertise in partnership with the biggest players in the market such as Rossignol with the Cub atri , Solstice, Hexatri, Calitri, Alitri lines...and Rubbmermaid with the Slim Jim range.
-Do not hesitate to contact our assistants to build with you the ideal sorting solution with the best offer.
+Voussert has expertise gained through partnerships with leading market players such as Rossignol with their Cub atri , Solstice, Hexatri, Calitri, and Alitri lines, and Rubbmermaid with their Slim Jim range.
+Don't hesitate to contact our assistants to work with you to develop the ideal sorting solution with the best offer.

-What is the obligation for selective sorting in businesses and communities?
+What are the obligations for selective sorting in companies and communities?

-Waste management has become essential in our society today, and the implementation of selective sorting policies is essential to reduce the environmental impact of waste.
+Waste management has become essential in our society today, and the implementation of selective sorting policies is crucial to reducing the environmental impact of waste.

 In communities and businesses, there is a legal obligation to sort waste .
-This obligation is enshrined in the Energy Transition for Green Growth Act (LTECV), which requires the implementation of selective sorting for non-hazardous waste in public places and businesses.
+This obligation is enshrined in the law on energy transition for green growth (LTECV), which mandates the implementation of selective sorting for non-hazardous waste in public places and businesses.

-In practice, this means that communities and businesses must set up means of selective waste collection , by offering specific bins or containers for each type of waste (paper, cardboard, glass, plastic, metal, organic waste, etc.).
+In practice, this means that local authorities and businesses must implement separate waste collection systems , providing specific bins or containers for each type of waste (paper, cardboard, glass, plastic, metal, organic waste, etc.).
 Rubbermaid with Slim Jim or Rossignol with Cubatri or Hexatri offer ready-to-use and modular solutions;

-It is also important to raise awareness among employees, residents and users of the need to sort waste properly.
+It is also important to raise awareness among employees, residents or users about the need to sort waste properly.

-In addition, local authorities and businesses also have legal obligations regarding waste treatment .
-They must ensure the collection, transport and treatment of waste in an environmentally friendly manner, favoring recovery solutions (recycling, composting, etc.) rather than landfill or incineration.
+In addition, local authorities and businesses also have legal obligations regarding waste management .
+They must ensure the collection, transport and treatment of waste in an environmentally sound manner, promoting recovery solutions (recycling, composting, etc.) rather than landfill or incineration.

 The AGEC anti-waste law for a circular economy until 2040

-Law No. 2020-105 - February 10, 2020: This law, effective since January 1, 2020, will be implemented until 2040 to profoundly change production, distribution, and consumption patterns.
-It aims to transform our linear economy (extract, produce, consume, and discard) into a circular economy.
-A circular economy consists of breaking this chain that generates an accumulation of waste and a depletion of resources.
-This type of approach consists of reusing waste as much as possible by recovering it and giving it a second life within the framework of production.
-Thus, a garbage bag can be made from recycled PET, a disposable hand towel from recycled wadding, a cleaning trolley or a scrubber-dryer from recycled plastic, etc.
+Law No. 2020-105 of February 10, 2020: This law, in effect since January 1, 2020, will have a significant impact until 2040, aiming to fundamentally change production, distribution, and consumption patterns.
+It seeks to transform our linear economy (extract, produce, consume, and discard) into a circular economy.
+A circular economy breaks the cycle that leads to waste accumulation and resource depletion.
+This approach maximizes waste reuse by recovering value from it and giving it a second life in the production process.
+For example, a garbage bag can be made from recycled PET, a disposable hand towel from recycled wadding, a cleaning cart or floor scrubber from recycled plastic, and so on.

-This law also involves moving away from disposable plastic tableware to biodegradable materials or Ok Compost, for example.
+This law also implies phasing out disposable plastic tableware and moving towards biodegradable materials or Ok Compost, for example.

 In summary, this Law is divided into five main areas:

-- Move away from disposable plastic to reusable or biodegradable plastic
+- Shifting from disposable plastic to reusable or biodegradable materials

 - Better inform consumers

-- Fight against waste and for solidarity reuse
+- Fighting against waste and promoting solidarity-based reuse

-- Act against planned obsolescence (in particular electronic devices made from rare metals)
+- Taking action against planned obsolescence (particularly electronic devices made from rare metals)

 Sorting of biowaste article 88 of the AGEC law

-Article 88 of the AGEC 2024 law, think about sorting food waste at source!
+Article 88 of the AGEC 2024 law, remember to sort food waste at the source!

-In order to implement the sorting of food waste at source, particularly in our out-of-home catering sector (fast food, for example) throughout France by January 1, 2024, it is up to each community, restaurant owner and business to study and identify the most relevant solutions for sorting food waste at source and ensuring that it can be recycled and not sent to landfill.
-The separate collection of food waste by the community complements local composting.
+In order to implement source separation of food waste, particularly in the out-of-home catering sector (such as fast food), throughout France by January 1, 2024, it is the responsibility of each local authority, restaurant owner, and business to study and identify the most relevant solutions for sorting food waste at the source and ensuring that it can be recovered and not sent to landfill.
+Separate collection of food waste by the local authority complements local composting.

-The law of July 12, 2010, known as the Grenelle 2 law, established an obligation for sorting at source and recovery for large producers of biowaste and used oils.
+The law of July 12, 2010, known as the Grenelle 2 law, established an obligation for sorting at source and recovery of large producers of biowaste and used oils.

-Since January 1, 2016, producers of more than 10 tons of biowaste and 60 liters of used oil per year have been affected.
+Since January 1, 2016, this applies to producers of more than 10 tonnes of biowaste and 60 litres of used oils per year.

-The law of February 10, 2020, on the fight against waste and the circular economy, amended Article L. 541-21-1 of the Environmental Code, specifying that, as of January 1, 2023, this obligation applies to persons who produce or hold more than five tons of biowaste per year.
-From January 1, 2024, all biowaste and used oils will have to be collected separately for recovery.
+The law of February 10, 2020, concerning the fight against waste and the circular economy, amended Article L. 541-21-1 of the Environmental Code, specifying that, as of January 1, 2023, this obligation applies to those who produce or hold more than five metric tons of biowaste per year.
+From January 1, 2024, all biowaste and used oils must be collected separately for recycling.

-Voussert offers high-performance solutions with easily modular sorting furniture with the ALITRI line specifically designed for the world of collective catering.
+Voussert offers high-performance solutions with easily modular sorting furniture with the ALITRI line specifically designed for the world of institutional catering.

-Law of 15/07/1975: the first law governing waste collection and treatment in France.
-Waste collection, transportation, and treatment operations must be carried out under clean conditions to avoid “any risk to the environment and human health.”
-This law established the founding principle of “polluter pays.”
+Law of July 15, 1975: the first law organizing waste collection and treatment in France.
+Waste collection, transport, and treatment operations must be carried out under clean conditions to avoid “any risk to the environment and human health.”
+This law establishes the fundamental principle of “polluter pays.”

 Law of July 13, 1992: also known as the Royal Law.
-It aims to strengthen the provisions of the 1975 law and requires businesses to recycle their waste.
-Since 1992, waste has represented a source of energy and raw materials that can no longer be wasted or destroyed.
+It aims to strengthen the provisions of the 1975 law and requires companies to recycle their waste.
+From 1992 onwards, waste represents a source of energy and raw materials that can no longer be wasted or destroyed.

 of biowaste, 60L of cooking oils).

-Article L 541-2 of the Environmental Code: each company is responsible for the management of the waste it produces even when it is transferred to a third party for treatment.
+Article L 541-2 of the Environmental Code: every company is responsible for managing the waste it produces, even when that waste is transferred to a third party for processing.
 The company

 must ensure that their disposal complies with regulations.

-Decree No. 2016-288 of 03/10/2016: companies are required to more effectively sort their paper, metal, plastic, glass, and wood waste to promote its reuse and recycling.
-They must separate these materials from the rest of their waste, either by establishing sorting at source or by further sorting in an automated center.
+Decree No. 2016-288 of 10/03/2016: Businesses are required to improve the sorting of their paper, metal, plastic, glass, and wood waste to promote reuse and recycling.
+They must separate these materials from the rest of their waste, either by implementing source separation or by subsequent sorting in an automated facility.

-From January 1, 2022: All paper and packaging, whether plastic, metal, or cardboard, can be placed in yellow bins and trash cans.
-This new deposit will help reduce the tonnage of household waste produced each year in metropolitan France, while also achieving greater recycling of the waste collected.
+From January 1, 2022: all paper and packaging, whether plastic, metal, or cardboard, can be placed in yellow bins and containers.
+This new instruction will reduce the tonnage of household waste produced each year in the metropolitan area, while also improving the recycling of collected waste.

-Since January 1, 2025: Mandatory selective sorting extended to all public spaces: streets, squares, gardens, beaches, etc. Local authorities are required to replace street trash cans with bins allowing the sorting of packaging and paper.
-These measures aim to accelerate the recovery and recycling of packaging produced "outside the home."
+Since January 1, 2025: Mandatory recycling is extended to all public spaces: streets, squares, gardens, beaches, etc. Local authorities are required to replace street bins with containers for sorting packaging and paper.
+These measures aim to accelerate the collection and recycling of packaging produced outside the home.

 Waste type and color codes

-The best way to facilitate waste collection, beyond graphic signs with waste symbols, is to color-code waste streams.
-Thus, by identifying the stream by color, users will be more easily reminded of the stream.
-The color coding of streams is more or less standardized so that everyone uses the "same language" when it comes to sorting.
-The colors given below represent a "general" approach, but of course, each company will be free to implement its own color solution for each bin or lid on "non-standard" streams.
+The best way to facilitate waste collection, beyond graphic signage with waste symbols, is through color coding of waste streams.
+Identified by a color, each stream will be more easily remembered by users.
+The color coding for waste streams is more or less standardized so that everyone uses the same "language" when it comes to sorting.
+The colors given below represent a general approach, but of course, each company is free to implement its own color-coding system for bins or lids for non-standard waste streams.

-The 3 most common and almost unavoidable flows are:
+The three most common and practically unavoidable flows are:

-YELLOW selective sorting Empty plastic packaging (in France, only bottles and flasks), metals, cardboard
+YELLOW recycling Empty plastic packaging (in France, only bottles and flasks), metals, cardboard

 Other non-standard colors